 But first, a bit of background.
 If you are intrigued, Wikipedia has a good account of the Mexican War of Independence.
 In a nutshell, we celebrate our freedom from Spanish colonial authorities, which started in the dawn of September 16, 1810, when Miguel Hidalgo y Costilla, a roman catholic priest in the city of Dolores, Hidalgo, declared independence from the Spanish government in what is known as El Grito de Dolores, or the Cry of Dolores.
 In modern times, El Grito is re-enacted close to midnight of September 15 all over Mexico by local authorities, from city mayors from their offices, all the way to Mexico’s President Felipe Calderón from Mexico City’s famous Zócalo.

 As joyful an occasion as the Fourth of July in the US, there are many ways in which you can participate locally.
 Here are a few ideas and scheduled events:

-There are a series of civic ceremonies throughout the day at Puerto Vallarta’s Main Plaza, starting with a salute to the Mexican Flag at 8 AM.
-The traditional ceremony begins at 11 in the evening, with Puerto Vallarta’s Mayor, Salvador González Reséndiz, re-enacting El Grito.
+There are a series of civic ceremonies throughout the day at Puerto Vallarta’s Main Plaza, starting with a salute to the Mexican Flag early in the morning.
+The traditional ceremony begins sometime before midnight, with Puerto Vallarta’s mayor re-enacting El Grito.
 This is followed by a spectacular display of fireworks all over the bay and a popular party for all Vallartenses in the Main Plaza and the Malecón.

 A civic-military parade takes place along the same streets as Friday’s Charro parade.
 This time, including local military forces, along with several bands from local elementary schools.